 His head snapped in her direction, and he sucked in a deep breath.

 “As far as I heard, it’s voluntary.
 No one is forced to take part.”
 The man shrugged, and that little gesture annoyed her more than anything else today.

-“Because it’s every woman’s desire to run after a man like a little circus dog, performing tasks and tricks along with many others just like her in the pathetic hope that maybe… MAYBE he would be kind enough to choose her!
-Yeah, THAT’S every woman’s desire!
-We CHOOSE that!”
+“Because it’s every woman’s desire to run after a man like a little circus dog, performing tasks and tricks along with many others just like her in the pathetic hope that maybe, maybe, he will be kind enough to choose her!
+Yeah, that’s every woman’s desire!
+We choose that!”